Skip to main content

 • Symptoms often develop over hours to a few days, and the pain may last for a week or two, while visual symptoms may take longer to improve.

-• In some MS cases, vision doesn’t fully return to baseline.
+• In some visual problems with MS, your vision doesn’t fully return to baseline.